-If done right, visuals in motion will do two things: help your target audience remember the message and the non-profit behind it.
+If done right, they’ll do two things: help your target audience remember the message and the nonprofit behind it.

 The Difference Between the Two

-Best Buddies is a non-profit organization that is dedicated to establishing one-to-one friendships, employment opportunities and leadership development for people with developmental and intellectual disabilities.
-They’ve produced a number of PSA’s.
+Best Buddies is a nonprofit organization that is dedicated to establishing one-to-one friendships, employment opportunities, and leadership development for people with developmental and intellectual disabilities.
+They’ve produced a number of PSAs to support their nonprofit marketing efforts.
 Here’s one example:

 Producing Effective Ads

 So how do you make an effective commercial or PSA?
-While the content will naturally depend on the nature of your non-profit, there are certain storytelling techniques that are effective in getting the message across.
-Consider the following tips if you’re thinking about a commercial or PSA to promote your cause:
+While the content will naturally depend on the nature of your nonprofit, there are certain storytelling techniques that are proven to be highly effective.

 - Think simple – You should keep your storyline simple since you only have 30-60 seconds to get your message across.